-Jon L. Stern.
-We entered into an Executive Employment Agreement with Mr. Stern, dated April 11, 2014, which sets forth conditions of Mr. Stern's at-will employment with our Company.
-Mr. Stern also executed the Company's standard form of Proprietary Information and Inventions Assignment Agreement.
-Mr. Stern's current base salary is \$250,000 annually, and he is eligible under the agreement for an annual bonus of up to thirty-five percent (35%) of his annual salary, payable at the discretion of the board of directors upon achievement of performance targets established by the board of directors from time to time.
-In July 2018, Mr. Stern's base salary was increased to \$285,000 per annum.
-The Executive Employment Agreement entitles Mr. Stern to certain severance payments and other benefits if his employment is terminated by us without cause, or upon his resignation for good reason as defined in the Executive Employment Agreement.
-Upon any such termination of Mr. Stern's employment he would be entitled to a severance payment equal to fifty percent (50%) of his then current base salary, and reimbursement for any COBRA coverage elected by Mr. Stern for himself and the members of his immediate family for a period of six months following such termination.
+Jeffrey F. Biunno.
+We entered into an Executive Employment Agreement with Mr. Biunno, dated November 27, 2013, which, as amended on July 11, 2016, sets forth certain conditions of Mr. Biunno's at-will employment with the Company.
+Mr. Biunno also executed the Company's standard form of Proprietary Information and Inventions Assignment Agreement.
+The Executive Employment Agreement entitles Mr. Biunno to a base salary of \$200,000 annually, and eligibility for an annual bonus of up to \$50,000 payable at the discretion of the Board of Directors upon achievement of performance targets established by the Board of Directors.
+In July 2018, Mr. Biunno's base salary was increased to \$275,000 per annum and in June 2019, Mr. Biunno's target bonus was changed to twenty five percent (25%) of his base salary.
+In July 2020, Mr. Biunno's base salary was increased to \$291,500 per annum and Mr. Biunno's target bonus was changed to thirty percent (30%) of his base salary, The Executive Employment Agreement entitles Mr. Biunno to certain severance payments and other benefits if his employment is terminated by us without cause, or upon his resignation for good reason as defined in the Executive Employment Agreement.
+Upon any such termination of Mr. Biunno's employment, he would be entitled to a severance payment in an aggregate gross amount equal to fifty percent (50%) of his then current base salary, and reimbursement for any COBRA coverage elected by Mr. Biunno for himself and the members of his immediate family for a period of six months following such termination.
 Additionally, any options that would have vested during the twelve (12) month period immediately following his termination date would vest and become exercisable immediately.